Goldbach–Euler theorem

 This result was first published in Euler's 1737 paper "Variæ observationes circa series infinitas".
 Euler attributed the result to a letter (now lost) from Goldbach.

-Proof
+Original proof

 Goldbach's original proof to Euler involved assigning a constant to the harmonic series:

 $\textstyle x = \sum_{n=1}^\infty \frac{1}{n}$, which is divergent.
 Such a proof is not considered rigorous by modern standards.
 There is a strong resemblance between the method of sieving out powers employed in his proof and the method of factorization used to derive Euler's product formula for the Riemann zeta function.